Vacation in Turkmenistan

 9. Walk along the shadow of the ancient city of Central Asia.
 Merv oasis was settled in the era of Margiana civilization in the 3-2 centuries B.C.
 The origin of Merv is full of secrets, only one thing is clear - the first writings mentioning it appeared in Avesto chronicles approximately point at 8-6 centuries B.C.
 Merv had lived many ups and downs throughout its history.
 It had been one of the centers of the Parthian Empire.
 After the Arab conquest, Merv had turned into a book center thanks to the dozens of libraries.
 As noted by the contemporary scientists, when Seljuks governed buildings of Merv were grander than the ones in Baghdad and Constantinople.
 This is an interesting turn of the history.
 As the result of the Mongol invasion, the city was completely destroyed.
 Later the son of the great conqueror Amir Temur – Shakhrukh rebuilt the city with its palaces, squares and fortresses, though not for long.
 Current ruins of Merv are five ancient villages: Erk-Kala, Gyaur-Kala, Sultan-Kala, Abdullakhan-Kala and Bayramalikhan-Kala.
 The mausoleum of sultan Sanjar Dar-al-Akhir (1140 B.C.) is worth noting.
 The unique characteristic of this 40-m erection is its legendary dome built by two thin brick shells.
 Many archeological findings discovered during excavations of ancient cities may be seen in a great Museum of History of Merv.
 Make sure you visit this place, the city that had been included into the UNESCO World Heritage List.

 10. Dive in a melon paradise.
 Turkmen melons are in one line with Akhaltek horses and Turkmen carpets.
 They are a pride of the country.
 Annually, every second Sunday of August, the country celebrates a special holiday – Turkmen melon day (Gawun bayramy), contests of breeders and melon growers are organized.
 There are about 430 kinds of melons grown in Turkmenistan.
 Besides, earlier sorts (“Kyrk-gunluk”) ripen in May and the latest (“Garry-Kyz”) in October.
 Considering the point that the autumn sorts may be stored for several months, melons in Turkmenistan are a year-round delicacy.
 The smallest sort of melon is “Dessemaya” with a diameter of 5-6cm and 50-60gr in weight.
 The largest one is of “Myhmansovar” sort (Hospitable) that is a meter long and 20-25kg in weight.
 Popular sorts of melons are “Vakharman”, “Gulyabi”, “Gurbek”, “Azgyn”, “Garpyz gavun”, “Shekerpalak” and “Gara Gotur”.
 Turkmen melons are not only delicious, but also have healing properties and have lemon, oxalic, apple acids, vitamins C, B, E, B6, B1, B2, B15, PP, magnesium, phosphorus, sulfur, chlorine, manganese, iron, copper, fluorine, zinc.
 They use melons to make jams, juices, sweets, halva (idjan), syrups and dried pieces (gavun kak).
-Turkmen agronomists are busy trying to exterminate new and regenerate historical types of melons.
+Turkmen agronomists try to introduce consumers new varieties of melons and regenerate historical types.
 Make your vacation in Turkmenistan sweet – try at least a dozen of melons.
 It is easy as a pie in Turkmenistan.